 This NEWS is a kind of farewell letter.
 I founded the Journal in 2014, and I’ve been working for it since then as Editor-in-Chief, with the help of Olaf Beuchling (Germany), Erika Hasebe-Ludt (Canada), Arthur K. Ellis (USA), Robin Jung-Cheng Chen (Taiwan), Alexander Golz (Germany), David Whybra (Great Britain and Germany), Roman Beliutin (Russia), Chong Jiong Wang (China), Oleg R. Zayakin (Russia), Madelaine Saalmann (Germany), Elizabeth Ebersole (USA) and other members of the Editorial Board.
 I would like to thank everyone who has supported me in my editorial work through understanding, responsibility and reliability.

 Special thanks also go to the previous sponsoring universities, the Society of Friends and Supporters of the Otto-von-Guericke University Magdeburg (Germany), the National Chengchi University (Taiwan) and its College of Education (in cooperation with the Institute of Guanxiology), the Seattle Pacific University (USA) as well as private supporters from Germany, e.g. the educationalists Hein Retter, Olga Graumann, Dietmar Waterkamp and others.

 With all this support we were able to keep the contributions for IDE free of charge for the authors.

-(IDE Editor-in-Chief from 2014 to August/September 2020)
+(IDE Editor-in-Chief from 2014 to December 2020)